Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 2. Appen carries out {{< glossary_link display="data collection" id="data-collection" >}}, usually in the form of conversational or scripted telephony, {{< glossary_link display="VoIP" id="voip" >}} or microphone recordings with qualified participants from Appen's crowd of more than a million.
 All participants are provided with a consent form explaining the purpose of the collection and how the data will be used, and only take part in the collection if they are happy and comfortable to do so, and if they sign the consent form.
 Personal data such as names are anonymised and sensitive personal data is not collected.
 Conversational data refers to spontaneous or unscripted natural speech on a variety of topics either over the telephone or with both participants in the same room, while for scripted data, participants read and respond to a set text of prompts, curated to facilitate topic, domain, keywords, key phrases and phonetic coverage.

-3. The audio data is then quality-checked to ensure it meets the requirements for the collection, including balanced demographic, language and content, background noise levels, audio levels and recording duration.
+3. The audio data is then quality-checked to ensure it meets the requirements for the collection, including demographic balance, language and content, background noise levels, audio levels and recording duration.

-4. The accepted audio goes through some pre-processing steps to batch the data, then is orthographically transcribed by the transcription (TX) team.
-Timestamps are checked at this stage as well to ensure correct alignment of the audio, and a variety of labels are added to capture speaker and non-speaker noise events.
+4. The approved audio goes through some pre-processing steps to batch the data into smaller segments, then is orthographically transcribed by the transcription (TX) team.
+Timestamps are checked at this stage as well to ensure correct alignment of the audio and the transcribed text, and a variety of labels are added to capture speaker and non-speaker noise events (e.g. laugh, cough, background noise).
 Rigorous quality assurance processes are applied while the transcription is ongoing and on the resulting complete data set.

 <br>